tassiogomes/Coursera_Capstone/README.md

 This project's main idea is to predict the potential for a crime to happen close to a nightclub search on foursquare.

 Let's go!

+# Data
+In this session I will quickly explain the origin and method of data acquisition.

+**Crimes occurred in Chicago in 2019** - The data were accessed at: https://data.cityofchicago.org/Public-Safety/Crimes-2019/w98m-zvie, where the API was generated to download in https://data.cityofchicago.org/api/views/w98m-zvie/rows.csv?accessType=DOWNLOAD&api_foundry=true.